JohnXLivingston/peertube-plugin-livechat/README.md

 Once you have a XMPP server that allow anonymous authentication, with bosh (or websocket) enabled, you can - for example - setup a html page that looks like [this one](documentation/examples/converseJS/index.html).
-You have of course to replace the path /conversejs/dist with your converseJS path, and replace your_domain by your actual domain.
+You have of course to replace the path /conversejs/dist with your converseJS path, and replace peertube.im.your_domain by your actual domain.

 NB: converseJS has an option «discover_connection_methods» to find your server configuration (bosh, websocket, ...).